fabioberger/Mobile-Live-Chat-Support-Server/readme.markdown

 ## Live Chat Server
 Server backend for native app live chat support written in Node.js.
 Includes XMPP server to respond to chat inquiries from XMPP clients.
-An working iOS Chat library with UI can be found here: https://github.com/soroushjp/Live-Chat-iOS-SDK
+A working iOS Chat library with UI can be found here: https://github.com/soroushjp/Live-Chat-iOS-SDK

 ### How to use: